Is clothing a deductible expense for actors?

 “In this world, nothing can be said to be certain, except death and taxes” – Benjamin Franklin.
 That classic idiom has oft been repeated, but I’m starting to think that it’s incorrect.
 Because every time tax season comes around, I get more and more unsure about what to file, what to expense, how to submit… the list goes on and on.

 One of the big questions I had recently was on my clothing.
 I am an actor who (touch wood) works fairly regularly, in a few different areas.
-The big goal is to be cast in something ongoing, like a TV series, but more often I am performing with much smaller organizations.
+The big goal is to be cast in something ongoing, like a TV series, but more often I am performing with much smaller organisations.
 Shows where, for example, I might have to provide my own costumes.
 So, can I claim this as an expense?

 The rules on claiming clothes for actors